alexhokl/notes/gcloud.md

   * messages of a topic with no subscription will be discarded
   * messages expired after the retention period will be discarded and no dead letter will be generated
+  * message is encrypted by proxy layer by the time it is being sent to a topic
+  * when a message reaches Pub/Sub, forwarder initially writes the message to `N` clusters (where `N` is an odd number) and consider the message persisted when it has been written to at least `N/2` clusters.
+Once a message is persisted, the publishing forwarder acknowledges receipt of the message back to the publisher
 - subscriber
-  * consumer of subscriber message needs to handle idempotency and duplication as publisher is not guaranteed to deliver the same message only once
+  * consumer of subscriber message needs to handle idempotency and duplication as publisher is not guaranteed to deliver the same message only once (but at least once)
+  * multiple subscribers to the same subscription implies message will be load-balanced across the subscribers and each subscriber receiving a subset of the messages
   * subscription can be expired after 31 days (default) of inactivity and it can be configured to never expire
   * push subscriber requires a public DNS name and a non-self-signed SSL